MoritzP2602/sherpa-on-the-rocks/README.md

 If you choose to move `sherpa_on_the_rocks` to a different directory, adjust all subsequent commands accordingly.

+Note: It may be convenient to also keep a copy of `sherpa_on_the_rocks` in your local home directory, so you can run the excat same commands on your local machine and on the cluster, without having to adjust the paths in the commands below (run `cp -r /net/theorie/rocks/$USER/sherpa_on_the_rocks ~/`).

 ### 2. Configure the Sherpa installation path

 Edit `run_sherpa.sh` and set the path to your Sherpa binary (relative to your ROCKS home directory) near the top of the file.